ihasdapie/chenbrian.ca/content/posts/conway/index.md

 Additional features that are half-baked currently include changing the initial state of the game, game size, etc.
 It's the kind of thing that I *had* the intention of doing while writing it but kind of got bored after I got the minimum viable product working.
 I'd also like to note that [Three.js](https://threejs.org/) was surprisingly performant and ergonomic to use (though maybe my use-case was just really simple).
-The main intent was to have a little pretty widget I can stick on this site so that I can prove that i cAn fRoNt-EnD tOo [^horse] even though I've worked fullstack more than anything else.
+The main intent was to have a swanky little widget I can stick on this site so that I can prove that i cAn fRoNt-EnD tOo [^horse] even though the bulk of my worked experience is probably fullstack.
+Maybe I'm not macintosh™ enough to write `css`.

 [^horse]: Fullstack developers: ![horsememe](img/horsememe.png)